 Sometimes the Village will fund outlays for a particular purpose from both restricted and unrestricted resources (the total of committed, assigned, and unassigned fund balances).
 In order to calculate the amounts to report as restricted, committed, assigned, and unassigned fund balances in the governmental fund financial statements, a flow assumption must be made about the order in which the resources are considered to be applied.
-It is the Village's policy to consider restricted fund balances.
-Further, when the components of unrestricted fund balances.
-Further, when the components of unrestricted fund balances.
-Further, when the components of unrestricted fund balances.
-Unassigned fund balances are used first, followed by assigned fund balances.
+It is the Village's policy to consider restricted fund balances to have been used before using any of the components of unrestricted fund balances.
+Further, when the components of unrestricted fund balances can be used for the same purpose, committed fund balances are used first, followed by assigned fund balances.
+Unassigned fund balances are applied last.